 That it is a step back in time.

-Its proprietors knew enough to warn their brides and grooms with, “Please know that despite the fact that wedding couples love Hudson and our inn, your friends and families may not.”
+Its proprietors knew enough to warn their brides and grooms with, “Please know that even though wedding couples love Hudson and our inn, your friends and families may not.”

 I can understand a business wanting to set expectations.
-Having worked in the hospitality area myself, large parties can be a nightmare.
+Having worked in hospitality, I know large parties can be a nightmare.

 I remember one time when a woman made a reservation for a suite at our hotel.
-As she checked in, she said she’d be back in a couple days as 8 teenagers descended from her SUV.
+As she checked in, she said she’d be back in a couple of days as eight teenagers descended from her SUV.
 The manager told her right then and there, “This isn’t a party hotel.
-If there are any disturbances, we’ll give them one warning before calling the cops.
-If the cops come, no matter what time of day, we’ll charge you the full amount, they will be kicked out and have no where to go.
-If you want to leave now, that’s fine but if you want to stay, those are the rules.”
+We’ll give them one warning before calling the cops if there are any disturbances.
+If the cops come, no matter what time of day, we’ll charge you the full amount; they will be kicked out and have nowhere to go.
+If you want to leave now, that’s fine, but if you want to stay, those are the rules.”
 They stayed.
 Luckily, they didn’t have an incident.

 Our manager discouraged her as an individual.
 Our hotel hadn’t posted a blanket statement aimed at all people with children.
-It hadn’t threatened all future guests with a dire consequence.
+It hadn’t threatened all future guests with dire consequences.